 The visitors center at Rogers Pass on the TransCanada Highway is the primary source for information on backcountry routes and avalanche conditions.
 Winter camping is available at Parks Canada Illecillewaet Campground.

-Overall, Rogers Pass Ski Touring is the 3rd most popular cross country ski trail of all 56 cross country skiing in British Columbia.
+Overall, Rogers Pass Ski Touring is the 3rd most popular cross country ski area of all 56 Nordic ski destinations in British Columbia.